Yue-Wang-Ivy/PHD-Application-SOP-/README.md

-In this repositories, I have organized three projects that I am involved in: White Matter fMRI, Infantile Esotropia and Ferritin Surface Display.
+In this repository, I have organized three projects that I am involved in: White Matter fMRI, Infantile Esotropia and Ferritin Surface Display.

 Project 1: Whita Matter fMRI (sole first author)